-The taking of deposits commercially or on a scale that requires a commercially established business operation is also subject to a licensing requirement.
-These requirements may become relevant for all involved parties; for example, the platform if it keeps the funds extended by the lenders until the funds are transferred to a single or several borrowers.
+become relevant for all involved parties; for example, the platform, if it keeps the funds extended by the lenders until the funds are transferred to a single or several borrowers.
 If the platform performs this function and transfers funds from the investors to the borrowers, the platform may also be subject to a licensing requirement under the ZAG for providing payment services.
-The licensing requirement under the KWG may become relevant for the investors who provide the funds extended to a single or various borrowers too.
+The licensing requirement under the KWG may become relevant for the investors who provide the funds extended to either a single borrower or various borrowers.
 Even the borrowers may be subject to a licensing requirement for conducting the deposit-taking business when they receive the funds from the platform or the investors.

-Given these regulatory restrictions, peer-to-peer-lending business models in Germany typically include a fronting bank that holds a licence for the lending and deposit-taking business.
+Given these regulatory restrictions, peer-to-peer-lending business models in Germany have typically included a fronting bank that holds a licence for the lending and deposit-taking business.
 In these models, the fronting bank extends the loans to the borrowers, and the bank refinances the loans by selling the repayment claims arising under them to the platform for on-selling to investors or directly to investors who ultimately receive the repayment claim against the borrower.
 The various business transactions between the involved parties relating to the extension of a loan are interdependent by way of conditions precedent.
 Therefore, the bank is only obliged to extend the loan if investors have committed to provide sufficient funds for the purchase of the repayment claims arising under the loan.
 The platform, which is typically a fintech company, is acting in this model as a broker that brings together investors and borrowers.

 This structure is usually not critical for the investors as they only acquire a repayment claim, which is not subject to a licensing requirement, provided that the acquisitions do not occur under a framework agreement.
-In the latter case, a licensing requirement for providing factoring business could be triggered.
-For the borrowers, this model is not problematic either.
+In the latter case, a licensing requirement for providing factoring business could be triggered.59 For the borrowers, this model is not problematic either.
 One might consider whether they engage in deposit-taking business.
 However, it is generally recognised under German law that borrowing funds from a licensed bank does not constitute deposit-taking.
-The fronting bank has in this model the necessary licences so the remaining question is whether the platform performs business activities subject to a licence requirement.
+The fronting bank has in this model the necessary licences, so the remaining question is whether the platform performs business activities subject to a licence requirement.
 The platform might conduct the factoring business if it acquires the repayment claims from the bank prior to selling them on to investors.
 Usually, however, the factoring business can be avoided by certain structural arrangements.
 In this case, the regulated activities of the platform consist of brokering loans (between the bank and the borrowers) and investments (between the platform or the bank and investors as purchasers of the repayment claims).
 These are activities that can be structured to avoid regulation under the KWG and the WpIG and to ensure that 'only' the licence requirements under Sections 34c and 34f of the GewO need to be met.
-BaFin considers the repayment claims brokered by the platform to be financial assets within the meaning of the VermAnlG and,
+BaFin considers the repayment claims brokered by the platform to be financial assets within the meaning of the VermAnlG and, therefore, financial instruments within the meaning of the WpIG, so that, in principle, the brokering activity could also be subject to a licensing requirement pursuant to Section 15(1) of the WpIG, which is, however, typically avoided by taking advantage of an exception.